JohnnyHogenbirk/anti_framework_framework/README.md

 ### Generate generation file with the generator
-I admit, It’s a little complex: the generation of ini files are mainly done with views and models that are generated in a previous stage.
+I admit, it’s a little complex: the generation of ini files are mainly done with views and models that are generated in a previous stage.
 Generation by the generator.
-Sometime I’m confused myself.
+Sometimes I’m confused myself.

 I said ‘mainly’, because they need some help from code (in my case, php-code).